niyazmalik/niyazmalik/README.md

-# Hi, I'm Niyaz - A Backend Developer learning since 9 April 2025
+# Niyaz Malik - A Backend Developer learning since **April 9, 2025**

-# Journey in a Nutshell

-## Early School Years

-- School: Delhi Public School International, Muzaffarpur, Bihar
-  - 8th Grade: 96.28%
-  - 9th Grade: 89%
-  - 10th Grade: 74%
-  - Lost interest in studies on my own during this period

-## PUBG Addiction Period

-- 11th grade to 2nd year of college: Highly addicted to PUBG (10-15 hours daily)
-- 12th Grade: Failed due to addiction
-- Parents invested around 5 lakhs in IIT preparation at FIITJEE, but I did not appear in the exam knowing the 12th result outcome

-## College Years

-- College: BS Anangpuria Institute of Technology and Management, Faridabad
-  - A tier-3 college; no other option due to low 12th marks (76%) and previous parental investment
-  - First one and a half years: still heavily into PUBG
-  - Discovered interest in coding in the mid-second year, very late
-  - Learned C, then C++, DSA, and later competitive programming

-## Dropping College in 3rd Year

-- Lunch time, April 9, 2025:
-  - Argument with a faculty member and principal; decision went in the faculty’s favor despite me being correct, hurting my ego
-  - Dropped out then and there and started learning backend development independently
-  - Put a halt on CP and DSA for now

-## Reason?

-- Long story
+---

 ## Skills

+**Started with**
-- Started with - NodeJS, ExpressJS, and MongoDB
+- NodeJS, ExpressJS, MongoDB

+**Currently focusing on**
-- Currently with - TypeScript, PostgreSQL, and NestJS
+- TypeScript, PostgreSQL, NestJS

+---

+## Timeline

+**2015 – 2018**
+- Delhi Public School International, Muzaffarpur, Bihar
+- Class 8th: 96.28%
+- Class 9th: 89%
+- Class 10th: 74%
+- Lost interest in studies during this period

+**2018 – 2020**
+- Class 11th–12th: Highly addicted to PUBG (10–15 hours daily)
+- Failed on the very last Maths paper of 12th on **17/03/2020**

+**2021**
+- Wasted another year playing PUBG
+- Cleared 12th in the second attempt (scored 76%)

+**2022 – 2026 (expected)**
+- Joined **BS Anangpuria Institute of Technology and Management, Faridabad** (tier-3 college, B.Tech CSE)
+- No other option due to poor marks and money already spent by parents
+- Still addicted to PUBG, wasted the entire first year and half of the second year

+**Mid-2023 – 2024**
+- Got introduced to coding
+- Learned **C++**, then started with **DSA**
+- Developed interest in **Competitive Programming (CP)**

+**2025 (3rd Year)**
+- **April 9, 2025 (lunch time):**
+  - Had recurring arguments with both faculty and the principal throughout college
+  - This time, I genuinely wanted a fair solution to the issue, but the decision still went in the faculty’s favor
+  - Felt unheard and disrespected → hurt my ego
+  - Dropped out of college immediately, lunch time
+- Put CP/DSA on hold and shifted full focus to **Backend Development**

+---

+**Transition:** From *Wazid* to *Niyaz* — a new name for a new beginning.